Moddable-OpenSource/hackberry-hand/assembly/README.md

 ![platform installed](images/platform-installed.png)

-> Note: The Hackberry 3d parts are open source and could be modified to support the Moddable Two.
+> Note: The HACKberry 3d parts are open source and could be modified to support the Moddable Two.
 We decided that creating a platform of custom cut acrylic pieces would be fast and allow us to create a very low profile integration of the Moddable Two.
 We milled the parts on a Bantom Tools CNC, but they could be laser cut just as well.

 ### Step 3 - Modify hand parts